mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 - Linyu/Pomri encounter Setre who fills them in about Ulukoma
   - and the invulnerability of Kanosin
-    - They would still want to go to Shaki to tell the world about Holragi's betrayal.
+    - They would still want to go to Shaki to tell the world about Holrag's betrayal.
 -->